 Sleep and rest zzzzzzzzzzzzzzzzzzzzzzzzz

 We will gather information from you on your child’s sleep or rest needs and will endeavor to accommodate these where ever possible.
 We have a designated room in which children can sleep away from the main play areas.
-This room is equipped with cots and mattresses or cushions.
+This room is equipped with cots and mattresses.
 To ensure good posture development, we do not recommend that children sleep in a buggy or car seat.

 Sheets and blankets will be supplied by nursery for your child’s sole use.
 Alternatively, you can supply blankets which will be returned to you for laundering.